- Foot screws (leveling screw)

 - To begin with, check the theodolite for its permanent adjustments.

-- In case of important work like building setting, the stations should be marked with pegs or wire nails.
+- In case of important work like building settings, the stations should be marked with pegs or wire nails.

 - Never use steel bars, for important wórk while locating the stations.
 Always maintain the rigidity of the peg (station).